gustavostuff/ppux/README.md

 The DB lets PPUX recognize specific ROMs and open a tailored starting workspace automatically.

 DB entries are matched by ROM SHA-1 and can define open windows, relevant CHR banks, palette windows, ROM-backed views, and the initial workspace arrangement.
 If no DB entry exists, PPUX falls back to a default layout.
-User projects still take priority over DB defaults.
+User projects (*.lua and *.ppux) take priority over DB defaults.

 Current list of games